h03e/tunnledigger-broker-ffoh/docs/broker-ffoh.md

-# L2TP/tunneldigger broker-setup on Debian 9 "stretch"
+# L2TP/tunneldigger broker-setup on Debian 10 "buster"

 * This documentation is not written for general use.
 It is more a personal manual about how I made the tunneldigger-broker work.
 * For basic documentation check [Python-virtualenv](https://virtualenv.pypa.io/en/stable/) and [tunneldigger](https://tunneldigger.readthedocs.io/en/latest/server.html)